WeblateOrg/weblate/docs/admin/install.rst

 You should also verify the date of the signature to make sure that you downloaded the latest version.

-Each archive is accompanied with ``.asc`` files which contains the PGP signature for it.
+Each archive is accompanied with ``.asc`` files which contain the PGP signature for it.
 Once you have both of them in the same folder, you can verify the signature:

 .. code-block:: console